studersi/test-4/Tutorial-01-README.md

 * Response header
 * Response body

 We don’t have to worry about the first parts just yet.
 It’s the _response headers_ that are interesting.
 This is the part used by the web server to describe the response.
-The actual response, the _response body_, followed by an empty line.
+The actual response, the _response body_, follows after an empty line.

 In order, what do the headers mean?